 In a large pan, melt butter over moderate heat.
 Add onion and sauté until soft, stirring occasionally, about five minutes.

-the heat to high and again and bring the soup to a boil.
+Increase the heat to high and again and bring the soup to a boil.
 Stir in salmon.
 Reduce the heat and cook until the fish flakes easily when tested with a fork, 3 to 5 minutes.
 Stir in milk; continue cooking the soup until it is heated through but not boiling.
 Cover with dill or parsley.
-Pack in a heated lunchtime for hot lunch to go.